BirdeeHub/ExampleKotlinPluginLoader/README.md

 **Instructions:**

-if you wish to use, you probably only need the thing i linked.
+If you wish to use, you probably only need the thing I linked.
 Replace all on the word "My"

 **To run the quick mockup:**